CIBC-Internal/python/Doc/library/asyncio-protocol.rst

       the protocol's :meth:`data_received` method until :meth:`resume_reading`
       is called.

+      .. versionchanged:: 3.6.7
+         The method is idempotent, i.e. it can be called when the transport is already paused or closed.

    .. method:: resume_reading()

       Resume the receiving end.
 The protocol's :meth:`data_received` method will be called once again if some data is available for reading.

+      .. versionchanged:: 3.6.7
+         The method is idempotent, i.e. it can be called when the transport is already reading.

 WriteTransport